-PANCROMATM runs on all popular TM Windows® operating systems, including Windows 8, Windows7, Windows Vista, Windows XP and Windows NT, Windows 10, Windows 11, etc.
+PANCROMA[TM] runs on all popular [No]Windows® operating systems, including Windows 8, Windows7, Windows Vista, Windows XP and Windows NT.

 Landsat and SPOT data files are very large.
 Each of the three Landsat band files needed for pan-sharpening is about 60MB in size.
 The panchromatic file is even larger: about 250MB.
 Several temporary files of similar size are required to perform the necessary transformations.
 As a result, pan-sharpening software uses a lot of computer resources and a more powerful computer will perform the computations faster than an older and slower machine.
 Computer requirements are as follows.